 Everything you need to know about World Cup finalists France

-France will play Croatia in the World Cup final in Moscow on Sunday afternoon.
+France will play either England or Croatia in the World Cup final in Moscow on Sunday afternoon after beating Belgium 1-0 in their semi-final.

-Here, Press Association Sport details everything you need to know about Les Bleus.
+Here, Press Association Sport details everything you need to know about the Les Bleus.

 World Cup record

-France have won one World Cup, on home soil.
+Like England, France have won one World Cup, and also like England it took place on home soil.
 France beat Brazil 3-0 in the 1998 final with two goals from Zinedine Zidane and one from Emmanuel Petit.
 France’s success came against a side which had won the previous World Cup and would go on to win the following tournament in 2002 and contained players such as Roberto Carlos, Ronaldo and Cafu.
 Les Bleus also reached the final in 2006 but they were beaten 5-3 on penalties by Italy.
 France have also finished third on two occasions – in 1958 and 1986 – and fourth once, in 1982.

 Zidane is considered one of the best players of all time, winning man of the match in France’s only World Cup win and playing an important role in their success in the European Championship two years later.
 He also captained France to the final of the 2006 World Cup when he famously ended his international career in a moment of madness, headbutting Italian defender Marco Materazzi and getting sent off.
 Their all-time leading goalscorer is former Arsenal striker Thierry Henry, who scored 51 goals in 123 caps between 1997 and 2010.
 Other famous players include Michel Platini, who captained the country to the European Championship title in 1984 when he scored nine goals in five games.
 He went on to score 41 goals in 72 internationals.